imrtech/PyBer_Analysis/README.md

 Urban       39854.38
 Name: fare, dtype: float64
 ```

+We created the avg_fare_per_ride_by_city series, again using the groupby function, to get the average fare per ride for each city type.

 ```
 #  4. Get the average fare per ride for each city type.
 avg_fare_per_ride_by_city = pyber_data_df.groupby('type').mean().fare